karimould/knowledge/README.md

 TLDR: Karim Ould Mahieddine, Software Engineer from Germany.

+If you want to read my Blog you can visit it [here](https://blog.karimould.dev)

-You can visit the Wiki [here](https://karimould.github.io/knowledge/).
+You can visit the Wiki [here](https://wiki.karimould.dev).